Moroccan Zaalouk Recipe (Eggplant Salad/Dip)

 Storing instructions: Store zaalouk in an airtight container in the fridge for up to 5 days.
 The flavors develop over time, making it even more delicious the next day!

-Recipe Credit: Yotam Ottolengi
+Recipe Credit: Yotam Ottolenghi

 Nutrition